ctrlh/personal-protective-equipment/MVMask/README.md

 ## Important!
 [Prerequisite information on face mask use here](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/diy-cloth-face-coverings.html)

 The MVMask fabric face mask is a pleated pocket design cut out of quilter's cotton with non-latex elastic bands or straps providing tension around the back of the neck and crown of the head.
+[Instructions Here](https://kik.to/Mg).
 Mask construction information is detailed below.

 ### First Responders and Medical Professionals
 * This face mask is not recommended for medical use and has not been scientifically tested.
 If you're in Portland and surrounding areas, please use [this link](https://multco.us/em/need-resources-multnomah-county-resource-request-form) to request fabric face masks from Multnomah County Emergency Management